KennethJAllen/ygo-small-world/README.md

 Run: `uv run update`

+GitHub Actions also runs the update on the first of each month at 06:17 UTC.
+After the update and tests pass, it commits `data/cardinfo.csv` directly to the default branch if the data changed.
+Failed runs do not publish an update.

+To run it manually, open **Actions → Update card data → Run workflow**.
+The workflow must be on the default branch, and repository rules must allow its `GITHUB_TOKEN` to push with `contents: write` permission.
+Concurrent updates are serialized; a conflicting branch update causes the push to fail without overwriting commits.

+GitHub may delay scheduled runs and disables schedules in public repositories after 60 days without repository activity.
+See [GitHub's scheduled workflow documentation](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#schedule) for details and reactivation instructions.

 In a source checkout, updates replace `data/cardinfo.csv`.
 Installed distributions use the bundled database until an update is saved to `~/.ygo-small-world/cardinfo.csv`.
 Data paths do not depend on the working directory.
 Failed downloads or validation leave the previous database intact.
 Older user snapshots in pickle format are ignored; run `uv run update` to refresh the CSV snapshot.

 Deck analysis computes only the connections it needs.
 The full database adjacency matrix is generated and cached only when explicitly requested through `AllCards.get_adjacency_matrix()` or its labeled counterpart; these full matrices can still consume substantial memory.